MuhammadHussain06/ai-inference-overhead-harness/README.md

   is its own XGBoost model, loaded once at startup and held in memory alongside the others.
 - Stage-by-stage latency: parsing, network, DB-write, serialization (Java)
-  + parsing, computation, serialization (Python), nested in one response.
+  + parsing, computation (split into DataFrame construction and model inference), serialization (Python), nested in one response.
 - Reactive Java stack end-to-end (WebFlux + R2DBC).
 - CPU-pinned, resource-limited containers.
 - k6 script that alternates strategies and captures Python telemetry as